Zytronium/atlas-mobile-intro/README.md

 # atlas-mobile-intro

-This is an Expo project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
+This is an Expo project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app) designed to learn the basics of React Native.
+This app is a steps count tracker with an SQL database that stays on the device so each device has its own separate list of activities.

 ## Get started